desentio/weploy-translate/README.md

 - **data-exclude-ids**: List IDs to exclude from translation, separated by commas (e.g., `user-comment, code-snippet` will prevent translation of elements with ID `user-comment` and `code-snippet`).

 #### Server Side Rendering Configuration:
 - **data-translation-mode**: Modify the translated pages logic.
-Set to `subdomain` to point to subdomains (for example: de.domain.com), or `path` to point to paths (for example: domain.com/de). *DONT USE* if you are not using SSR (SSR only available in higher plans).
+Set to `subdomain` to point to subdomains (for example: de.domain.com), or `subdirectory` to point to paths (for example: domain.com/de). *DONT USE* if you are not using SSR (SSR only available in higher plans).

 View more options [here](#advanced-configuration).